BenjaminHae/vim-arduino-ino/README.md

 should be easy, assuming you have Pathogen installed.

 ## Requirements
-[Ano][ano] must be installed on your computer for this plugin to work (Previously, Ino was used, but that repo is no longer maintained).
+[Arduino IDE][arduino] must be installed on your computer for this plugin to work (Previously, [Ano][ano]/[Ino][ino-project] was used, but that repo is not compatible with newer Arduino IDE versions).
-To install Ano, you can install from source using the instructions [here][ano] or ```npm install ano``` if you have npm installed.

-If you plan on using this plugin with a board other than an Arduino Uno, you'll need to configure Ino to use that board by following the instructions found [here][ino-config].

 ## Usage
-Vim Arduino Ino can be run using the following keys:
+Vim Arduino can be run using the following keys:

 `<Leader>ac` - Compile the current sketch.

 `<Leader>ad` - Compile and deploy the current sketch.

 `<Leader>as` - Open a serial port in `screen`.

-In order for the build to complete successfully, your project directory will need to be set up like a normal ino project.
-For more information on ino project setup, see [here][ino-project].

 ## Options
 The default key mapping can be turned off by doing this in your `.vimrc`: